zeko-1/2026-NVIDIA/team-submissions/PRD-template.md

     * *Example:* "LABS sequence $S$ and its negation $-S$ must have identical energies.
 We will assert `energy(S) == energy(-S)`."
 * **Check 2 (Ground Truth):**
     * *Example:* "For $N=3$, the known optimal energy is 1.0.
 Our test suite will assert that our GPU kernel returns exactly 1.0 for the sequence `[1, 1, -1]`."

+______
+The Verification Plan:

+• Unit Testing Strategy: We will use the pytest framework.

+• Core Correctness Checks:

+• Check 1 (Symmetry): We will verify that a sequence and its inverse return the same energy value.

+• Check 2 (Ground Truth): We will test against N=3 where the optimal energy is known to be 1.0.

 ---